junxit/us-congress-bills-115/metadata.md

 - 2017-03-09 — Introduced in House
 - 2017-03-09 — Introduced in House
 - 2017-03-09 — Referred to the House Committee on Natural Resources.
+- 2017-03-20 — Referred to the Subcommittee on Federal Lands.
+- 2018-07-11 — Committee Consideration and Mark-up Session Held.
+- 2018-07-11 — Ordered to be Reported by Unanimous Consent.
+- 2018-07-11 — Subcommittee on Federal Lands Discharged.
+- 2018-07-17 — Placed on the Union Calendar, Calendar No. 645.
+- 2018-07-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-833.
+- 2018-07-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-833.